Planning / Chronological Guide to Global Health Experience

 - Advice on mobile phone and Internet communications for emergencies and general communication.
 Note: Mobile phone access for sending and receiving emergency calls is required.

 - Research airfares to get economically-priced tickets.
-See GHP advice.
+See CGH advice.

 - Check on visa requirements and obtain, if needed: http://www.state.gov/travel/

-- Enter Penn membership number,11BSGC000012, on the International SOS website to review benefits and print out membership card.
+- Visit the Penn International SOS website to review benefits and print out membership card - via this link.
 This benefit is provided at no cost to anyone in the Penn community traveling for Penn-related purposes like your pre-approved global health experience.

 - Register your travel plans with the US State Department (only accessible to US citizens)